namin/feel2/README.md

 # [feel.reflective.ink](https://feel.reflective.ink)

-An [app](https://feel.reflective.ink) to explore and select feelings.
+An client-side [app](https://feel.reflective.ink) to explore and select feelings.

 Please [email me](mailto:namin@alum.mit.edu) if you want to be a beta tester for the recording to your private Google spreadsheet.